 Image: Airplane wing at sunrise.
 (Compliant with DOJ requirements.)

-An Electromagnetic Field Radiation Test is the scientific measurement of an energy source’s electron particle spectral lines of force, including its potential (V/m = Volts-per-meter) and current (A/m = Amperes-per-meter.)
-This measurement often includes the power density (flux: measured in T = Teslas or G = Gauss) wave vector magnitude, amplitude, polarity, frequency band, the field’s dimensions, shape, and direction while considering the distance from the source with time and magnitude derivatives.
+An Electromagnetic Field Radiation Test is the scientific measurement of an energy source’s electron particle spectral lines of force, including its potential (V/m = Volts-per-meter) and current (A/m = Amperes-per-meter).
+This measurement often includes the power density (flux, measured in T = Teslas or G = Gauss), wave vector magnitude, amplitude, polarity, frequency band, the field’s dimensions, shape, and direction, while considering the distance from the source, as well as time and magnitude derivatives.

 Image: Earth from space.
 (Compliant with DOJ requirements.)

-Compensation is necessary for the measuring tools' frequency response and noise floor.
-Except for the best instruments, spurious events (spikes created within the internals of the instrument) caused by internal voltage fluctuations, polarity shifting, and electromagnetic interference can skew measurements.
-Spurious events need to be identified and omitted from the findings, and the instrument’s deviation of error should always be factored in with any measurement.
+Compensation is necessary for the frequency response and noise floor of the measuring tools.
+Except for the best instruments, spurious events (spikes created within the instrument's internals) caused by internal voltage fluctuations, polarity shifts, and electromagnetic interference can skew measurements.
+Spurious events need to be identified and omitted from the findings, and the instrument’s deviation from error should always be factored in with any measurement.
 These factors are why all measurements need to be verified by taking multiple readings.

 A Rule of Thumb is that the greater the radius from the energy source, the weaker the field's strength.
 (See Footnote 1.)
-This rule of thumb can deviate with reflection rates and dense multipath co-signaling.
+This rule of thumb can deviate in cases of high reflection rates and dense multipath co-signaling.
 The rate of frequency fluctuation and phase noise or jitter can also contribute to the assessment equation.

 In the real world of On-site EMF Testing, where we few EMI Consultants journey each day, beyond the in vitro studies and EMC rooms to enter into realms that no laboratory EMC technician or scientist has yet to study, we determine real-life electromagnetic compatibility and immunity.
 This is the world of Elexana.